 Fotyga, Anna (Elzbieta), née Kawecka (b.
 Jan.
 12, 1957, Lebork, Poland), foreign minister of Poland (2006-07).

 Fouché, Jacobus Johannes (b.
 June 6, 1898, Wepener, Orange Free State [now Free State, South Africa] - d.
 Sept.
 23, 1980, Cape Town, South Africa), president of South Africa (1968-75).
 A dedicated Afrikaner nationalist, he became a Nationalist Party member of parliament in 1941.
 In 1951-59 he was administrator of the Orange Free State.
 As minister of defense (1959-66) he had to deal with the UN embargo on arms supplies and his failure in this respect led to his replacement by Pieter Willem Botha.
 But Fouché, known to his supporters as "Oom Jim" ("Uncle Jim"), continued to exercise a considerable influence in white South African political affairs and was minister of agricultural technical services and water affairs (1966-68) until his appointment as president of the republic.

 Fouchet, Christian (b.
 Nov.
 17, 1911, Saint-Germain-en-Laye, Yvelines, France - d.
 Aug.
 11, 1974, Geneva, Switzerland), high commissioner of Algeria (1962) and interior minister of France (1967-68).
 He was also minister of Moroccan and Tunisian affairs (1954-55) and education (1962-67) and ambassador to Denmark (1958-62).

 Foulkes, Sir Arthur (Alexander) (b.
 May 11, 1928, Mathew Town, Inagua, Bahamas), governor-general of The Bahamas (2010-14); knighted 2001.
 He was founding editor (1962-67) of the Bahamian Times, official organ of the Progressive Liberal Party (PLP).
 He was elected to parliament in 1967 and served in various political offices over the years including minister of communications and minister of tourism in the PLP government.
 He was one of the Dissident Eight who rejected the leadership of Lynden Pindling in 1970 and was a founder of the Free National Movement in 1971.
 He was appointed to the Senate in 1972 and 1977 and was reelected to the House of Assembly in 1982.
-From 1992 he held posts as high commissioner to the United Kingdom and ambassador to France, Germany, Italy, Belgium, the European Union (1992-99) and non-resident ambassador to China and Cuba (1999-2007).
+Later he held posts as high commissioner to the United Kingdom and ambassador to France, Germany, Italy, Belgium, and the European Union (1992-99) and non-resident ambassador to China and Cuba (1999-2007).